 The STA transmits the HE TB PPDU in response to a Basic Trigger frame following the rules defined in 26.5.5 (UL OFDMA-based random access (UORA)).

-NOTE 4—The TxOPLimit[AC] state variables are not updated by the procedure defined in this subclause, but in 10.22.2.8 (TXOP limits).
+NOTE 3—The TxOP limits are not updated by the procedure defined in this subclause, but by that in 10.22.2.8 (TXOP limits). (#20662)

-Frames sent by a non-AP STA that are addressed to a STA that is not its associated AP may use the EDCA parameters values that are contained in the most recently received EDCA Parameter Set element sent by the AP with which the STA is associated, or to the default EDCA parameter values (see Table 9-137 (Default EDCA Parameter Set element parameter values if dot11OCBActivated is false)) if an EDCA Parameter Set element has not been received.(#15756)
+A non-AP STA that sends frames addressed to a STA that is not its associated AP and that is associated with its associated AP may use the EDCA parameters values that are contained in the most recently received EDCA Parameter Set element sent by the associated AP. (#21414, #20624)(#15756)

-When the MUEDCATimer[AC] of a non-AP HE STA reaches zero, then the STA may update CWmin[AC], CWmax[AC] and AIFSN[AC] either to the values that are contained in the most recently received EDCA Parameter Set element sent by the AP with which the STA is associated, or to the default EDCA parameter values (see Table 9-137 (Default EDCA Parameter Set element parameter values if dot11OCBActivated is false)) if an EDCA Parameter Set element has not been received.(#16653)
+When the MUEDCATimer[AC] of a non-AP HE STA reaches zero, then the STA shall (#21143) update CWmin[AC], CWmax[AC] and AIFSN[AC] to the values that are contained in the most recently received EDCA Parameter Set element sent by the AP with which the STA is associated. (#20624)(#16653)

 A non-AP HE STA that sends a frame with an OM Control subfield with the UL MU Disable subfield set to 1 or with the UL MU Disable subfield set to 0 and the UL MU Data Disable subfield set to 1(18/1496r1) as defined in 26.9.3 (Transmit operating mode (TOM) indication) may set the MUEDCATimer[AC] for all ACs to 0 on receiving an immediate acknowledgment(#17028) from the OMI responder.
 The STA continues the current EDCA backoff procedure without modifying the QSRC[AC], QLRC[AC] or the backoff counter for the associated EDCAF, regardless of whether the MUEDCATimer[AC](#17015) has reached zero, until the STA invokes a new EDCA backoff procedure.
 The STA follows the rules defined in 10.22.2.2 (EDCA backoff procedure) for updating CW[AC].